RichNSD/RichNSD/README.md

 > __Note__
 >
 > A *real* README is coming eventually.
-Until then, enjoy the following which was made for the purpose of my own amusement.
+Until then, enjoy the following which was made for the purpose of my own amusement. <br />
->
-> ...or don't.
-I guess you can feel free to be grumpy too, whatever floats your boat.
+> <small>...or don't.
+I guess you can feel free to be grumpy too, whatever floats your boat.</small>
 >
 > ` ¯\_(ツ)_/¯ `